 Terrible place to work, all upper management cares about is bottom line.
 Put profit before customer service at all levels.
 Definitely behind competitors in technology and processes.
 Employees leaving on a regular basis, moral very low, and has poor reputation in local area.
 Company is a follower and not a leader in the banking industry.

-Investment Specialist (Current Employee) – Mississauga, ON – 26 February 2017
+Account Manager (Current Employee) – Mississauga, ON – 21 October 2017

 -- able to achieve high levels of customer satisfaction and present a strong personal and professional public image -- enjoy solving intellectual challenges by thoroughly investigating the facts and data associated with a particular problem

 Various Positions over the years (Former Employee) – Ottawa, ON – 20 October 2017

 Bank of Montreal taught me almost everything to know about Banking.
 Aggressive targets .
 Good training.
 Morale poor in most branches.
 Good benefits and competitive pay.
 The most enjoyable part of the job was working with customers and I especially enjoyed the lending.